terop/latexbot/README.md

 # latexbot

-The latexbot is small Web application which renders the provided LaTeX source as an image.
-Currently only short (one line) snippets are supported.
+The latexbot is small Web application which renders the provided LaTeX source to an image.
+Support for "one-line" and longer input is available.
 The output is either the image itself or a link to the image containing rendered LaTeX source.
 The output type can be specified in two ways: